Professor Oscar Cacho

 BSc (UAM, Mexico), MSc (Auburn, USA), PhD (Auburn, USA)

-Bioeconomics; farm and resource management; agricultural risk analysis; natural resource economics; quantitative methods applied to economics; applied production and price analysis; applied computer programming; business decision making.
+Bioeconomics; farm and resource management; agricultural risk analysis; natural resource economics; quantitative methods applied to economics; applied production and price analysis; business decision making.

-Agricultural and resource economics; environmental economics; biosecurity economics; climate economics and policy; land-use change and forestry; biodiversity conservation; economics of fisheries and aquaculture.
+Agricultural and resource economics; environmental economics; biosecurity economics; climate economics and policy; land-use change and forestry; biodiversity conservation.

 Recent research activities

-To date (June 2015) Oscar has 97 publications (see Publications for details), with several more in the pipeline.
-He has an h index of 26 in Google Scholar and 18 in Scopus.
-Oscar has obtained over $2.4 Million in research funds as an academic at UNE.
-His research is interdisciplinary in nature and in recent times he has been involved in projects on reduced deforestation and forest degradation (REDD+) in Indonesia; Climate-Smart Agriculture in Sub-Saharan Africa; and surveillance and control of invasive species in Australia and New Zealand, with funding from a variety of sources (see Research Grants for details).
+Oscar has obtained over $2.9 Million in research funds as an academic at UNE.
+His research is interdisciplinary in nature and in recent times he has been involved in projects on reduced deforestation and forest degradation (REDD+); Climate-Smart Agriculture; surveillance and control of invasive species; and modelling agricultural systems for carbon sequestration and environmental outcomes, in Australia and New Zealand, with funding from a variety of sources (see Research Grants for details).

 Oscar has collaborated with international agencies (including FAO, ASB, CIFOR, ICRAF, ICLARM), universities (including ANU, The University of Melbourne, Monash University, McGill University), and state and Commonwealth government agencies (including the Australian Government Department of Agriculture, ABARES, Biosecurity Queensland, NSW DPI and VIC DPI).